THE BUSINESS MAN

 If anything sums up The Business Man's worldview, it is thus: "I believe in war, not morality" (which if memory serves correct, is spoken in English).

-For example, we don't get our first musical number (Mumbai) until we are well into The Business Man.
-Curiously, while we got the jist of the number (to be truthful I don't remember if the lyrics appears on screen), this first of five song-and-dance numbers takes advantage of the slum setting and appears, at least to this Westener's ears and eyes, to almost be a potential theme for Occupy Mumbai.
+For example, we don't get our first musical number, Mumbai, until we are well into The Business Man.
+Curiously, while we got the gist of the number, this first of five song-and-dance numbers takes advantage of the slum setting and appears, at least to this Westerner, to almost be a potential theme for Occupy Mumbai.
 The number is a tough one, using the dirt of the street itself to have an almost angry style.

 In terms of performances, I should congratulate Miss Shiva for providing what little comic relief there is in The Business Man.
 I digress to say that the film does not have much if any lightness.
-Instead, there is a great deal of heavyness almost bordering on nihilism to it.
-So much time is spent on making Surya a loathsome character that when we do see beneath the veneer of toughness to see a damaged and hurt boy we really can't muster enough sympathy to feel much for him.
+Instead, there is a great deal of heaviness almost bordering on nihilism to it.
+So much time is spent on making Surya a loathsome character that when we do see beneath the veneer of toughness to see a damaged and hurt boy, we really can't muster enough sympathy to feel much for him.

 If anything about The Business Man looks strange, it is the subtitles.
 Whoever worked on them made some curious choices, translating some words as "child hood", "dis belief", and "to wards" rather than "childhood", "disbelief", and "towards".
 It was starting to take a life of its own, and while I normally support subtitles at times the white letters became unreadable when placed against a white background.

-I think that as a viewer, especially someone who doesn't know Tollywood or Bollywood all too well, The Business Man has a remarkably dark and bleak message that it becomes quite heavy.
-It wasn't a bad film (and I won't argue about its length: these types of films almost always go two to three hours, with intermission.
+I think that as a viewer, especially someone who doesn't know Tollywood/Bollywood all too well, The Business Man has a remarkably dark and bleak message that it becomes quite heavy.
+It wasn't a bad film, (and I won't argue about its length; these types of films almost always go two to three hours, with intermission.